teamneusta/converter-bundle/docs/usage.md

 }
 ```

-Internally the `DefaultConverterContext` is only an associative array but the interface allows you to adapt your own
+Internally the `GenericContext` is only an associative array but the interface allows you to adapt your own
 implementation of a domain-oriented context and use it in your populators as you like.

 ## [Conversion with Caching](cached-converter.md)